 - Can I use bacon bits instead of making my own bacon?
-Yes but they won’t be as flavorful as real bacon.
+Yes but they won’t be as crunchy as real bacon.

 - Can I keep my leftover spinach bacon & egg salad?
 I wouldn’t suggest it.
 The bacon can become soggy after sitting in the dressing.

 - Can I prep any ingredients beforehand?
 Yes!
 You can easily prep all your ingredients one day in advance.
 Keep them stored in separate containers in the fridge until you’re ready to eat.